imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/end-of-support-32bit-arm.md

 ms.localizationpriority: medium
 ms.collection: Tier1
 description: Support for the 32-bit edition of Microsoft 365 Apps on Windows Arm-based devices is ending.
-Feature updates stop in October 2025, and security updates end in December 2026. ms.date: 03/04/2025
+Feature updates stop in October 2025, and security updates end in December 2026. ms.date: 03/11/2025
 ---

 # 32-bit Windows Arm-based devices end of support for Microsoft 365 Apps

 Support for the 32-bit edition of Microsoft 365 Apps on Windows Arm-based devices is ending.
-Feature updates stop in October 2025, and security updates end in December 2026.
+New feature updates stop in October 2025, and security updates end in December 2026.

 If your organization has Windows Arm-based devices running the 32-bit edition of Microsoft 365 Apps, upgrade to the 64-bit edition to continue receiving feature and security updates.
 Upgrading doesn't require purchasing a new license.